Suno Pop-Rock Prompts: 10 Anthem and Hook Templates

 • For sing-along memorability: add repetitive melodic hook, woah-oh-oh chant section

-• Generate three takes with the same Style Prompt, keep the one with the strongest chorus, Extend the bridge
+• Generate three takes from the same Style prompt, keep the one with the strongest chorus, then use Extend (carry the same BPM, key, and vocal tags) to build out the bridge

 • For radio polish: add polished modern arena rock production, mastered for radio